2018–19 Minnesota Golden Gophers men's basketball team: Schedule and results

-The 2018–19 season will mark the first time in Big Ten history that the teams will play a 20-game conference schedule, setting a precedent for all Division I basketball.
-The new schedule will also include a regional component to increase the frequency of games among teams in similar areas.
+The 2018–19 season was the first time in Big Ten history that the teams played a 20-game conference schedule, setting a precedent for all Division I basketball.
+The new schedule also included a regional component to increase the frequency of games among teams in similar areas.
 Over the course of a six-year cycle (12 playing opportunities), in-state rivals will play each other 12 times, regional opponents will play 10 times, and all other teams will play nine times.
 Three in-state series will be guaranteed home-and-homes: Illinois and Northwestern, Indiana and Purdue, and Michigan and Michigan State will always play twice.